The Testimonial Blog

 I've been logging about my journey on Twitter since January 1st, and I thought I'd share what I've learned and accomplished so far.

-For my first product, I chose to build senja.io, a tool for collecting, aggregating, managing, and sharing customer reviews and comments.
+For my first product, I chose to build senja.io, a tool for collecting, aggregating, managing, and sharing customer testimonials and comments.
 I started building it on January 2nd.

 It's a direct competitor to products like Endorsal, Testimonial, Vocal Video, and Shoutout.